roe-dl/weewx-skyfield-almanac/README.md

 include them in MQTT output.
 To activate live data, set the `enable_live_data` configuration option to `true`, which is the default.

-* `solarAltitude`: current altitude of the sun
+* `solarAltitude`: current altitude of the Sun
-* `solarAzimuth`: current azimuth of the sun
+* `solarAzimuth`: current azimuth of the Sun
-* `solarTime`: current hour angle of the sun, counted from midnight (that is sundial time)
+* `solarTime`: current hour angle of the Sun, counted from midnight (that is sundial time)
-* `solarPath`: current percentage of the way of the sun from sunrise to sunset
+* `solarPath`: current percentage of the way of the Sun from sunrise to sunset

 If you want to use those values for further calculations - for example